david-lafontant/david-lafontant/README.md

 ### Hi there 👋
 I'm David Lafontant from Port-au-Prince, Haiti.
 Web development and Computer Sciences enthusiastic.
 Interested in creative coding and data sciences.
 Love music and design.
 Always learning.
 Here  to help you solve your web development challenges.
-Open for new opportunities.
+Open to new opportunities.

 - 🔭 I’m currently focused on JavaScript
 - 🌱 I’m currently learning Web Development